Gulf of Mexico: Population

-The Gulf Coast of the United States, or Gulf Coastal Region, is composed of parts of the five U.S. states facing the Gulf.
+The Gulf Coast of the United States, or Gulf Coastal Region, is composed of parts of the five U.S. states bordering the Gulf.
 In 2016, the total population of the region was 15.8 million people.
-Major cities along the coast include Houston, Texas; New Orleans, Louisiana; Mobile, Alabama; and Pensacola, Florida.

-The six Mexican states that face the gulf have a total population of 19.1 million people.
+The six Mexican states that border the Gulf have a total population of 19.1 million people.

-Three provinces of northwest Cuba, including Havana, border on the gulf, have a combined population of 3,211,000.
+The three westernmost provinces of Cuba, including Havana, border the Gulf and have a combined population of 3,211,000.

+Historically, there has also been significant human habitation within the gulf due to industrial activity.
+By 1975, 400 offshore drilling rigs in the gulf hosted a temporary population of more than 10,000 workers on any given day, who were rotated on a weekly staggered schedule.
+Increasing automation later led to a decline in the offshore worker population.

 Geology

-The Gulf of Mexico took shape about 300 million years ago (mya) as a result of plate tectonics.
+The Gulf of Mexico took shape about 300 million years ago as a result of plate tectonics.

 The consensus among geologists is that before the late Triassic, the Gulf of Mexico did not exist.
 Before the late Triassic, the area consisted of dry land, which included continental crust that now underlies Yucatán, within the middle of the supercontinent Pangaea.
-This land lay south of a continuous mountain range that extended from north-central Mexico, through the Marathon Uplift in west Texas and the Ouachita Mountains of Oklahoma, and to Alabama where it linked directly to the Appalachian Mountains.
+This land lay south of a continuous mountain range that extended from north-central Mexico, through the Marathon Uplift in west Texas and the Ouachita Mountains of Arkansas and Oklahoma, and to Alabama where it linked directly to the Appalachian Mountains.
 It was created by the collision of continental plates that formed Pangaea.
 As interpreted by Roy Van Arsdale and Randel T. Cox, this mountain range was breached in the late Cretaceous by the formation of the Mississippi Embayment.